daichong98/CellNura/README.md

-# CellMaskNet
+# CellNura
  A Nucleus Representation Aware Deep  Learning Model for Cell Segmentation and Classification  in Histopathological Images
 ## Introduction

-**CellMaskNet** is a comprehensive deep learning pipeline designed for precise segmentation and classification of nuclei in pathology images.
+**CellNura** is a comprehensive deep learning pipeline designed for precise segmentation and classification of nuclei in pathology images.
 It leverages a multi-feature fusion strategy, combining:
 *   **Local Features**: Extracted via MobileViT.
 *   **Global Features**: Extracted via Swin Transformer.
 *   **Co-Attention Mechanism**: To effectively fuse local and global visual features.